Mineral Resources On-Line Spatial Data

 Introduction to potential fields: gravity Explanation of the Earth's gravitational field, emphasizing how USGS scientists measure gravity and portray these measurements on maps.
 Explains terminology of gravity anomaly maps and their relationship to the rock types and other geologic features.

 Introduction to potential fields: magnetics Explanation of the Earth's magnetic field and how USGS measures it.
 Defines magnetic anomaly, induced and remanent magnetism in rocks, and describes magnetic anomaly maps.

-- Existing and new gravity station data and magnetometer measurements used to infer geologic structure of this area
+Geophysical data from the Spring and Snake Valleys area, Nevada and Utah Existing and new gravity station data and magnetometer measurements used to infer geologic structure of this area

 Geophysical framework of the southwestern Nevada volcanic field and hydrogeologic implications Report describing detailed interpretation of geophysical survey data to draw inferences about subsurface geologic features and likely consequences for the hydrogeologic system.

-- Geophysical interpretation of the southern Española basin for the purpose of understanding the hydrogeologic framework including shallow faults, igneous units, and basement rocks
+Geophysical interpretations of the southern Española Basin, New Mexico, that contribute to understanding its hydrogeologic framework Geophysical interpretation of the southern Española basin for the purpose of understanding the hydrogeologic framework including shallow faults, igneous units, and basement rocks

 Geophysical investigation of Red Devil mine using direct-current resistivity and electromagnetic induction, Red Devil, Alaska, August 2010 This large producer of mercury operated from 1933 to 1971.
 As part of remediation work, this survey used electromagnetic methods to study subsurface resistivity.

 Geophysical investigations of the Smoke Creek Desert and their geologic implications, northwest Nevada and northeast California Gravity and aeromagnetic data analysis described in a report, with a few physical property analyses